 The barebones framework can be found on my Github for your personal use and exploration here as the original poster had not thought of doing this himself.
 I thought I would take the lead so others can use it and help in the future.

 If you clone my repo, you will be able to run in the project root…

-This will start up a web server running [ReactPHP](https://reactphp.org) on the web address 127.0.0.1:1337.
-You can see this code within app/AppKernal.php where it converts React’s requests into a Symfony request so you can carry on using Symfony as needed.
+This will start up a web server running ReactPHP on the web address 127.0.0.1:1337.
+You can see this code within app/AppKernal.php.
+It converts React’s requests into a Symfony request so you can carry on using Symfony as needed.
 You should then be able to constantly listen in on requests and create some pretty nice async apps.

 Some of you may be wondering why I didn’t try going down the Laravel route as I’m a huge fan of that framework.
-However, I felt like it wouldn’t fit in with how Laravel deals with Http requests, and it would be a lot more straight forward to implement with Symfony and their Http requests instead.
-Although I could be wrong and would love for someone to prove it if I am.
+However, I felt like it wouldn’t fit in with how Laravel deals with HTTP requests.
+Also, it would be a lot more straight forward to implement with Symfony and their HTTP requests instead.
+However, I could be wrong and would love for someone to prove it if I am.

-This is it for my post on this subject for now, but when I have a more solid app, I will be posting it here along with any tutorials to help others out.
+This is it for my post on this subject for now.
+Howeverf, when I have a more solid app, I will be posting it here along with any tutorials to help others out.
 I hope this has helped others and I would love it if you shared your ReactPHP projects.